-Presentation: International Mining and Resources Conference (IMARC),
+Presentation at the International Mining and Resources Conference (IMARC), Melbourne, September 2014

 The presentation gives a high level overview of the recent trends in exploration spend and discoveries for the World for the period 1975 to 2013.